Thompson Rivers University vice-president died of accidental overdose: family

 Seguin was vice-president of advancement at Thompson Rivers University in Kamloops.

-The institution initially reported he had been admitted to hospital with a critical illness.
+In an internal email to staff obtained by the media after Seguin was hospitalized, the university's vice-chancellor said the family passed on a message that Seguin was critically ill and not expected to survive.

-The family statement says the cause of death doesn't diminish him as a loving husband and father, and as a cherished son, brother and friend.
+The family's most recent statement says the cause of death doesn't diminish him as a loving husband and father, and as a cherished son, brother and friend.

 Seguin, who was born in Pinawa, Man., leaves a wife and two young sons.

-Note: Note to readers: This is a corrected story.
-An earlier version reported the university issued a statement saying Seguin was hospitalized with a critical illness.